xrettle/WFGY/TensionUniverse/BlackHole/Q010_smooth_4d_poincare_conjecture.md

          some observable in L_obs is syntactically ill formed }
    ```

    Encodings in `S_sing_hard` are treated as outside the domain of Q010.
-Attempting to evaluate mismatch or tension on them is “out of domain” and not evidence for or against any conjecture.
+Attempting to evaluate mismatch or tension on them is out of domain and not evidence for or against any conjecture.

 2. **Soft singularities**